 During a long election year, this candidate for a local city council seat used Live Event Captioning.
 We thanked her!
-MAGGIE DUWE in Kirkwood, Missouri (St. Louis County) Many in the back of the room, not hard of hearing, were pleased to read the captions.
+Maggie Duwe in Kirkwood, Missouri.
+Many in the back of the room, not hard of hearing, were pleased to read the captions and know what was going on!
 Photo shows it all (Captioning Pro was Patti White, Good Sport Captioning).

 PRESS RELEASE/MODEL LETTER.
-USE THE SHORT SUMMARY BELOW FOR YOUR NEWSLETTERS, BLOGS, AND WHEREVER YOU CAN DISTRIBUTE INFORMATION ON THIS CAPTIONING ADVOCACY CAMPAIGN.
-EDIT AS NEEDED FOR TOWN HALL MEETINGS, ETC. (PLEASE LET US KNOW IF IT’S HELPFUL OR ANY QUESTIONS YOU HAVE,)
+USE THE SHORT SUMMARY BELOW FOR YOUR NEWSLETTERS, BLOGS, AND WHEREVER YOU CAN DISTRIBUTE INFORMATION.
+EDIT AS NEEDED FOR TOWN HALL MEETINGS, ETC. MENTION CCACAPTIONING.ORG ALSO PLEASE.

 We ask them all to use QUALITY CAPTIONING ON ALL MEDIA, AND LIVE EVENT CAPTIONING TOO.